samanemami/C_GB-EX/README.md

 # C_GB-EX
-Condensed Gradient Boosting Decision Tree - Examples
+Condensed-Gradient Boosting - Examples

 # About
 This project has five main purposes:
 <ul>
   <li> Provides additional comparisons </li>
   <li> Fixes the compared models' bugs </li>
-<li> provides real examples to use C-GB </li>
+  <li> provides real examples to use `C-GB` </li>
   <li> Provide the wrapper of different compared models </li>
   <li> provides codes for reproduction the paper experiments </li>
 </ul>

-Moreover, in this project, one may find additional experiments which they are not in the paper.
+> Moreover, in this project, one may find additional experiments which they are not in the paper.

 # Usage
 First, the following packages should be installed.